Onelinerhub/onelinerhub/bash/chown.md

 - chown - changes owner of specified file or dir
 - user - new owner user name
-- user - new owner group
+- group - new owner group
 - /path/to/file - path to dir (or file) to change owner of

 group: chown